DinoDevs/GladiatusCrazyAddon/README.md

 [► Troubleshooting guide](documentation/Troubleshooting.md)

+## 💬 Discussions
+If you have any questions, or simply want to discuss with the developers - feel free to use our [Discussions](https://github.com/DinoDevs/GladiatusCrazyAddon/discussions)!

 ## :books: Translation

 Use our [guide](documentation/translators/README.md) to translate the addon in your language!

 ## :link: Gladiatus related links